finnhodgkin/learn-phoenix-todo-example/README.md

 __For users coming from before version 1.3: Where's my web folder!?__

 The launch of 1.3 included some pretty major changes to server file structure.
-The web folder where most Phoenix codes lives used to sit in the project root.
-It's now located in `/lib/<projectname>_web`.
+The `web` folder, where most Phoenix code used to live, is now located in `/lib/<projectname>_web`.

-For a more comprehensive list of changes, and some info on the reasoning behind the changes either read
-[this overview on medium](https://medium.com/wemake-services/why-changes-in-phoenix-1-3-are-so-important-2d50c9bdabb9) or watch
+For a more comprehensive list of changes and the reasoning behind them have a read of [this overview on medium](https://medium.com/wemake-services/why-changes-in-phoenix-1-3-are-so-important-2d50c9bdabb9) or watch
 [this video from ElixirConf 2017 (not very beginner friendly but super informative)](https://www.youtube.com/watch?v=tMO28ar0lW8).